A Call to College would not exist without its dedicated volunteers. Below is a list of just a few of the ways you can help.

 All recipients are expected to volunteer up to four hours annually for A Call to College.
 This assistance provides an opportunity for participants to pay forward their appreciation of the program and its generous donors.

 - College Talk (Dec.
-14, 2017) College students are invited to return to Newark High School to talk with juniors about their experiences.
-Small group discussions and question and answer session help juniors become more comfortable with the college process by talking directly to alumni close to their age.
+17, 2019) College students are invited to return to Newark High School to talk with students about their experiences.
+Small group discussions and question and answer session help sophomores, juniors and seniors become more comfortable with the college process by talking directly to alumni close to their age.
 Graduates also benefit from sharing experiences and offering advice.
 Contact Julie Uible at 740-670-7424 for more information.

 - Special Assignments Recipients who want to fulfill their service hours, but cannot attend any of the opportunities described above, should contact 740-670-7424.